akawashiro/raijit/README.md

 # raijit
 `raijit` is CPython JIT compiler.

+## Note
+`raijit` is under development.
+Any contribution is welcome.

 ## TODO
 - Run [pyperformance](https://github.com/python/pyperformance).
 - You can list up all unimplemented opcodes using `./scripts/list_up_unimplmented_ops.sh`.